rodezi/ai-agents-portfolio/Gemini_Chatbot_Langgraph/README.md

 * Add persistent vector-based memory (e.g., Pinecone)
 * Enable function calling or structured outputs
 * Deploy on Hugging Face or a local web UI

----

-## 🧑‍💻 Author

-**Rodrigo Zayas**
-AI Engineer in progress — passionate about building agentic systems and automation with LangGraph & LLMs.

----

-## 🪪 License

-This project is released under the **MIT License** — feel free to use and modify it.